Here are the answers to some frequently asked questions:

 Can you send me a recording of a piece I'm learning?

-I do have the facilities to provide this service, but please be aware that it can take up to an hour to record 3-5 minutes of music!
-I can offer a recording in place of a lesson when a cancellation is made within 48 hours and therefore still charged according to my cancellation policy.
+I do have the facilities to provide this service, but please be aware that it can take in excess of an hour to record just 2-3 minutes of music, so I kindly request that I am reimbursed for this time.

 Find out what clients have to say here.